mongodb-haskell/mongodb/map-reduce-example.md

     > runDb "test" $ runMR' (mapReduce "mr1" mapFn reduceFn)
     Right [ result: "tmp.mr.mapreduce_1276482643_7", timeMillis: 379, counts: [ input: 4, emit: 6, output: 3], ok: 1.0]

-You can then obtain the results from here by quering the result collection yourself. "runMR* (above) does this for you but discards the statistics.
+You can then obtain the results from here by quering the result collection yourself. *runMR* (above) does this for you but discards the statistics.